maniospas/Blombly/docs/basics/builtins.md

 In this case, however, the leftwise convertions is performed first, enabling the pattern `variable |= convertion1|convertion2|...;`
 This notation is intentionally similar to
-[double turnstile](https://en.wikipedia.org/wiki/Double_turnstile) and may be thought as variable modeling some property.
+[double turnstile](https://en.wikipedia.org/wiki/Double_turnstile) and may be thought of as variable modeling some property.
 Below is an example.

 ```java
 x = "1.5";